JanssenProject/jans/docs/cedarling/README.md

     language features.

-On initialization, the Cedarling loads a "policy store" -- a set of policies, a schema, and a list of trusted token issuers.
+On initialization, the Cedarling loads a "policy store", which is a set of policies, a schema, and a list of trusted token issuers.
 Policy stores are application-specific, meaning each store does **not** contain all policies and schema for all applications in your domain.
 Each policy store has unique policies and a schema needed only for one specific